 This vulnerability allows an attacker to gain unauthorized access to the application's data through a few of its application URLs.
 To do so, an attacker has to manipulate any vulnerable application URL path from the assets module with a proper character set replacement.

 This URL can bypass the authentication process and fetch the required data for the attacker, allowing the attacker to gain unauthorized access to user data or carry out subsequent attacks.

 The improper security configuration process used in ServiceDesk Plus led to the vulnerability.

 Who is affected?

-This vulnerability affects ServiceDesk Plus (on-premises) customers of all editions using versions 11138 and above.
+This vulnerability affects ServiceDesk Plus (on-premises) customers of all editions using versions 11305 and below.

 How have we fixed it?

 The vulnerability has been addressed by fixing the security configuration process in the latest version of ServiceDesk Plus.

 How to find out if you are affected